aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 - Feature uncertainty: browsers differ when handling effects, even the syntax is different
 - Things never designed to interact together will end up interacting
 - No control over content: take Google+ as a modern dynamic application.
 Never will anyone be able to mockup something such as this on Photoshop without a million problems.

+So what better way to achieve this than diving straight into HTML?
+Here are some of her reasons.
+Out of the box, it makes you able to:

+- Design around content and user interaction
+- Design for complexity and uncertainty
+- Find where design breaks the user experience
+- Find where data breaks design
+- The outcome is a template ready for any use
+- Use print tools later on to optimize prototypes